 Pre-Dance Ages 3&4

-Our purpose is to provide a secure, nurturing, and stimulating environment where young dancers can develop basic skills, learn primary lessons, and build self-confidence.
+Our purpose is to provide a secure, nurturing, and stimulating environment.
+Young dancers will be introduced to movement to develop rhythm and coordination.
 The first few weeks of classes serve as an introductory phase to help dancers and parents become comfortable with the overall dance experience, the classroom, their teachers, and their classmates.
-Right from the beginning, we focus on the dancer’s coordination, listening skills, musical awareness, and imagination.
-Our 45 minute class consists of ballet and tumbling basics in a creative and fun way, age appropriate music and songs, simple stretching exercises, and interactive games.
-Children learn to express themselves creatively, as dance is not all about learning steps (although they do get introduced to basic steps).
+Right from the beginning, we focus on the dancers listening skills, musical awareness, and imagination.
+Our 45 minute class consists of age appropriate music and songs, simple stretching exercises, and interactive games.
+Children learn to express themselves creatively, build strength, flexibility, and balance.
 Preschool children perform one dance routine in our annual recital.
 Leotard, tights, & pink ballet slippers are required.

 Separation from the parent